-It is quite common for dogs to lick their paws and chew on them.
-In fact, it is abnormal if they are not doing it at all.
+It is standard for dogs to lick their paws and chew on them.
+It is abnormal if they are not doing it at all.
 The balance is hard to find — it comes only through observation.

 Also, we may not notice a dog chewing its paws at all times.
 If we scolded a dog in the past for chewing, it is likely it won’t repeat it in our presence.
 It may seek the solitude of its kennel to indulge in licking, and these trips become more frequent.
-A dog also chews paws when it is bored or anxious about something, such as the arrival of the owner.
-We need to keep a sharp eye on dogs with a history of anxiety, and paws that may be unusually moist, swollen or have an open wound.
-Sometimes, there is also an unpleasant odor and the dog may develop a limp.
+A dog also chews its paws when it is dull or anxious about something, such as the owner’s arrival.
+We need to keep a sharp eye on dogs with a history of anxiety and paws that may be unusually moist, swollen, or have an open wound.
+Sometimes, there is also an unpleasant odor, and the dog may develop a limp.

-Clearly, tracking our pets with all this in mind is not an easy task, as there is no ‘one size fits all.’
-As owners, we have to observe very sharply to narrow down on the best dog chewing paws remedy.
+Tracking our pets with all this in mind is complex, as there is no ‘one size fits all.’
+As owners, we must observe to determine the best dog chewing paws remedy.

-What do we do if we cut our finger accidentally while chopping a carrot?
-We immediately suck on the wound in the hope that the bleeding will stop.
+What do we do if we cut our fingers accidentally while chopping a carrot?
+We immediately suck on the wound, hoping the bleeding will stop.
 Similarly, a dog’s first instinct is to lick its wounds if it gets hurt.
-It may poke itself against sharp objects in its vicinity, scratch or scrape itself.
-It may also burn its skin against a hot object.
-We should be very careful about what’s within our furry friend’s reach.
+It may poke itself against sharp objects in its vicinity, scratch, or scrape itself.
+It may also burn its skin against a hot thing.
+We should be careful about what’s within our furry friend’s reach.

 Further, due to its activities, the dog might get something stuck in its paws, like a thorn or twig.
-While sniffing around the garden, pesky parasites, ticks and fleas can get into the gaps between claws and cause irritation as well.
+While sniffing around the garden, pesky parasites, ticks and fleas can get into the gaps between claws and irritate.
 Rarely, boils or cysts may develop due to underlying conditions, causing an itch.

 Dog chewing paws remedy for abrupt onset

 Just like humans, dogs are prone to ingrown nails and skin.
-In this situation, it is very easy for parasites to settle and cause infections.
+In this situation, it is straightforward for parasites to settle and cause infections.
 We can maintain our dog’s hygiene by trimming its paw nails regularly and keeping them tidy.
-It reduces the chance of parasites making them a breeding ground, consequently reducing chewing and licking.
+It reduces the chance of parasites, making them a breeding ground, consequently reducing chewing and licking.

 Despite maintaining cleanliness, some parasites might find their way through.
 They not only cause itching but sometimes also carry deadly diseases.
-If left unchecked, the parasites can get into the dog’s system and cause a lot of trouble.
-If the infection is severe, we should take our dog to the vet regularly for treatment, and provide preventive medicines as well.
+If left unchecked, the parasites can get into the dog’s system and cause much trouble.
+If the infection is severe, we should take our dog to the vet regularly for treatment and provide preventive medicines.
 Dogs should be protected from mites, ticks, and fleas.
-Prevention is always better than cure, especially for our dogs because they enjoy taking part in grubby activities all the time.
+Prevention is always better than cure, especially for our dogs because they enjoy participating in grubby activities.